 - B.S., Computer Science and B.A., Government, magna cum laude, Georgetown University

-- Adjunct Professor, Cybersecurity Law, Fordham Law School
+- Adjunct Professor, Internet Based Crimes, Fordham Law School

 - Law Clerk to the Honorable Jerry E. Smith on the U.S. Court of Appeals for the Fifth Circuit